abryant2113/StockUtility/README.md

 # StockUtility

+*NOTE* IF YOU ARE USING A GMAIL ACCOUNT AS THE HOST EMAIL, BE SURE TO ALLOW EXTERNAL CONNECTIONS IN YOUR GMAIL SETTINGS *NOTE*

+Libraries Used:

+Tkinter, SMTPLib, Requests

-In order to use, be sure to fill out the four constants in StockUtility.py:
+In order to use properly, be sure to fill out the four constants in StockUtility.py:

 HOST_EMAIL: